EddyVerbruggen/nativescript-barcodescanner/README.md

 > 💡 Plugin version 4.0.0+ is compatible with NativeScript 7+.
 If you need to target older NativeScript versions, please stick to plugin version 3.4.2.

+> ⚠️ If you app crashes with the 4.x version on iOS, try setting `beepOnScan` to `false`.
+And please open an issue if so.

 ## Want a quick demo?

 > Note that running this only makes sense on a real device.